python/cpython/Doc/reference/simple_stmts.rst

    raise_stmt: "raise" [`expression` ["from" `expression`]]

-If no expressions are present, :keyword:`raise` re-raises the exception that is being handled.
-If no exception is being handled, a :exc:`RuntimeError` exception is raised indicating that this is an error.
+If no expressions are present, :keyword:`raise` re-raises the exception that is currently being handled, which is also known as the *active exception*.
+If there isn't currently an active exception, a :exc:`RuntimeError` exception is raised indicating that this is an error.

 Otherwise, :keyword:`raise` evaluates the first expression as the exception object.
 It must be either a subclass or an instance of :class:`BaseException`.